71% Think IRS Likely to Have Destroyed E-mails to Hide Guilt

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.

-The surveys of 1,000 Likely Voters each were conducted on January 23-24, 2014 by Rasmussen Reports.
+The survey of 1,000 Likely Voters was conducted on June 26-27, 2014 by Rasmussen Reports.
 The margin of sampling error is +/- 3 percentage points with a 95% level of confidence.
 Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.